 Do I Need An Attorney For My Limb Loss Case?

+If you suffered a traumatic amputation in an accident, please contact me for a free consultation at (408) 214-5555 or here: message me here.
 If your loved one passed away due to a traumatic amputation, please call me about your wrongful death case.

 ○ Alameda County ○ Contra Costa County ○ Fresno County ○ Marin County ○ Merced County ○ Monterey County ○ San Benito County ○ San Francisco County ○ San Joaquin County ○ San Mateo County ○ Santa Clara County ○ Santa Cruz County